 (4) [A description of policy provisions respecting renewability or continuation of coverage, including age restrictions or any reservations of right to change premiums.]

-Section 9.
-Requirements for Replacement of Individual Accident and Sickness Insurance
+Section 10.
+Requirements for Replacement of Individual Supplementary and Short-Term Health Insurance Coverage

-Drafting Note: Group supplemental health insurance is not addressed here because it is addressed in the Group Coverage Discontinuance and Replacement Model Regulation, which is applicable.
-States may also have other statutes or regulations that apply.

-A. An application form shall include a question designed to elicit information as to whether the insurance to be issued is intended to replace any other accident and sickness insurance presently in force.
+A. An application form shall include a question designed to elicit information as to whether the insurance to be issued is intended to replace any other supplementary or short-term health insurance subject to this regulation, as provided in Section 3A of this regulation, presently in force.
 A supplementary application or other form to be signed by the applicant containing the question may be used.

 B. Upon determining that a sale will involve replacement, an insurer, other than a direct response insurer, or its agent shall furnish the applicant, prior to issuance or delivery of the policy, the notice described in Subsection C below.
 The insurer shall retain a copy of the notice.
 A direct response insurer shall deliver to the applicant upon issuance of the policy, the notice described in Subsection D below.
 In no event, however, will the notices be required in the solicitation of the following types of policies: accident-only and single-premium nonrenewable policies.